gjermundgaraba/bjaanes.github.io/portfolio.md

 # MQTT Dashboard

 An MQTT Dashboard developed during the two-day hackathon Angular Attack 2016.

+The app was a finalist among the about 300 entries, but did not win any prices.
+I was still most happy with the result.
+I learned a lot, and it was a lot of fun to participate.

 A demo is available at [http://bjaanes.2016.angularattack.io/](http://bjaanes.2016.angularattack.io/){:target="_blank"}

+I also wrote a blog post about the submission: [http://www.gjermundbjaanes.com/angular-attack-2016-submission/](http://www.gjermundbjaanes.com/angular-attack-2016-submission/){:target="_blank"}

-It allows you to monitor any MQTT topics in real time from anywhere (as long as they are available online)
+The app allows you to monitor any MQTT topics in real time from anywhere (as long as they are available online)

 The MQTT Dashboard allows the user to connect to any number of MQTT sources and topics and view the data the publish in real time.